saltcorn/node-pupcheck/README.md

 - `type {selector} {text}`

-  Type the text into the selected input element
+  Type the text into the selected input element.
+If your selector has a space due to choosing a child element, wrap in parentheses.

-  Example: `type input#full_name John Smith`
+  Examples: `type input#full_name John Smith`, `type (#question-name input) Walt Whitman`

 - `sleep {milliseconds}`